 If you do have the energy surge that some women experience, take advantage of it to do some gentle exercise.
 This will release endorphins that will lift your mood while helping you sleep soundly.
 This is a good habit to get into as in the later stages of pregnancy you may find it difficult to get comfortable in bed while common ailments such as indigestion and heartburn, or frequent urination may interrupt a good night’s sleep.
 Your rest is highly important.

 Your midwife or doctor will be able to advise on the best types of exercise along with some you may need to avoid.
 Although your energy levels may be higher than usual it’s important that you don’t overdo it.
-Stick to low impact exercise only.
+Stick to low impact exercise don’t get out of breath or too hot, and remember to drink plenty of water and stretch afterwards to prevent cramps.

 You may still be, or start to experience a change in your vaginal discharge.
 This thin, milky discharge is known as leukorrhea and is completely normal.
 Its function is to help maintain a healthy balance of bacteria in the birth canal and reduce the risk of infection.

 By this stage, you are likely to be noticing a change in your body shape, with your tummy becoming noticeably more rounded.
 Your midwife will now be able to easily feel the top of your uterus, as it is now large enough to rise above the level of your pelvis.
-If you feel that you are gaining too much weight too quickly, it could be that your due date has been miscalculated (this will be corrected during your scan if you have not already had one).
-Alternatively, you abdomen may be distended due to bloating.
-Your midwife or doctor will be able to investigate this further if you have any concerns.
+If you feel that you are gaining too much weight too quickly, it is more likely that your abdomen may be distended due to bloating rather than actual weight gain.
+Your midwife or doctor will be able to discuss this further if you have any concerns.

 Vaginal bleeding is not uncommon.
 When it is not paired with menstrual cramps, it’s usually harmless although medical professionals will call it a threatened miscarriage.
 Bleeding may continue for some days but generally changes from bright red to dark red to brown before it disappears.
-In some cases a bruise is seen on the placenta on ultrasound scan: this is called a subchorionic haematoma.
+In some cases an area of bleed is seen on the placenta on ultrasound scan: this is called a subchorionic haematoma.
 The dark red bleeding is likely to be persistent if this is present.
 If you have any concerns at all, call your midwife or call in to see your Doctor.

 By now you should have had your booking appointment along with your “dating scan”.
 The ultrasound would have given you a more precise age of your baby.
 You’ll now have a definite due date although few babies are actually born on this day.
-If this is your first pregnancy it’s perfectly normal for your baby to be delayed by up to two weeks.
+It’s perfectly normal to give birth anywhere between 37 weeks and 42 weeks.

-You may have already taken the combined test to determine the chances of chromosome disorders such as Down’s syndrome.
-Your results may not be back just yet but if they do show a high possibility with the ratios the NHS use, you may be offered a CVS or amniocentesis test.
-See our website for more details on this as it can provide some risk however there is an alternative that is completely safe.
+You may have already taken the combined test to determine the probability of chromosome disorders such as Down’s syndrome.
+Your results may not be back just yet but if they do show a high probability with the ratios the NHS use, you may be offered a CVS or amniocentesis test.
+See our website for more details on NIPT testing as this is completely safe.

-If your GP has sent a letter to the local hospital/midwife then you may have an appointment to see her at this stage.
-She will have a long talk with you about pregnancy and birth.
-She will take some blood samples that are routine in pregnancy and may also take the blood sample used for the Combined Test for Down's syndrome.
 By this stage an ultrasound scan should have been scheduled.
 This is the 12 week scan or nuchal translucency scan.
 This is the routine combined test for screening for fetal abnormalities.
 The nuchal fold, the back the the neck of the fetus, is measured and a blood test is taken for two pregnancy hormones.
 A risk estimate for Down’s syndrome is then calculated.
-The result may take a few days because most hospitals send the blood off to an outside laboratory.
+The result may take a few days because most hospitals send the blood to an outside laboratory.
 This scan will also check the fetus generally for abnormalities.
 The following structures will be checked: head spine, body, stomach, bladder legs, arms, hands and feet.
 It is important to note that abnormalities of the heart, kidneys and face will not be obvious at this stage.

 In a private clinic you can have a full consultation whether you have particular concerns or not.
-You can have the nuchal translucency scan (12 week scan) with a blood sample (the combined test) similar to the NHS one and if desired you can have the Harmony or Panorama test.
-This is particularly relevant if you are over 35 years or have had a previous abnormal pregnancy.
+You can have the nuchal translucency scan (12 week scan) with a blood sample (the combined test) similar to the NHS one and if desired you can have the TDL VeriSeq v2 by Illumina, SAFE Test or Panorama test.
+This is particularly relevant if you are over 35 years or have had a confirmed chromosome condition in a previous pregnancy.

 If you are still experiencing heartburn or indigestion you can talk to a nutritionist who will help you identify the trigger foods to avoid for relief.